RRitsolution/EC2-Provision_-Ansible-automation/README.md

-Important Note:-1 EC2 already running on AWS where Ansbile is installed and boto & boto3 and module amazon.aws.ec2_instance are installed .
+Important Note:-I have already 1 EC2 already running on AWS where Ansbile is installed and boto, boto3 botocore and collection amazon.aws are installed .

+You have to also setup for AWS access key & AWS secret key on Ansible master node to access on AWS .

+It can be done export as ENV.